Skip to main content

 FirepitsdOptions

 Once homeowners decide to add a fire element to their outdoor spaces, they must consider the many options.
 “There are all kinds of things you can do with fire,” says Mark Maslow of Southern Landscape Group.
 The most popular options are firepits, also called fire bowls, and fireplaces.
 Firepits can be portable or built-in features.
-Although firepits come in a variety of sizes and shapes and are usually using a gas powered fire pit kit, for built-in firepits, homeowners often opt for a circular configuration, as opposed to square, in order to accommodate more people around the fire.
+Although firepits come in a variety of sizes and shapes, for built-in firepits, homeowners often opt for a circular configuration, as opposed to square, in order to accommodate more people around the fire.

 Other options for outdoor fire include tiki torches and fire walls.
 Tiki torches are a simple, inexpensive way to add ambiance to an outdoor area.
 Fire walls are literally walls of fire.
 They resemble fireplaces but are open to the air and do not have a chimney.
 Fire walls can add an aesthetic quality to patio areas, and they emit more heat than traditional firepits and fireplaces.